1. What kinds of information do we collect?

 External links to third party websites

 Our website contains external links and applications operated by certain third parties, such as Facebook, YouTube, Instagram, and Google.
 These external third parties may not be subject to the Privacy Act.
 We are not responsible for the privacy practices of these third parties, or the accuracy, content, or security of their websites.
-You should examine each website's privacy policies and use your own discretion regarding use of their site.
+You should examine each website's privacy policies and use your own discretion regarding the use of their site.

 7. Direct marketing

-You can opt out of receiving electronic communications at any time.
-You agree and acknowledge that even if you opt out of receiving information about future events or other services offered by us, we will still send you essential information that we are required to send you relating to the services we provide.
+You can opt-out of receiving electronic communications at any time.
+You agree and acknowledge that even if you opt-out of receiving information about future events or other services offered by us, we will still send you essential information that we are required to send you relating to the services we provide.